Mohammad Montazeri

-Mohammad Montazeri (محمد منتظری; 1944–28 June 1981) was an Iranian cleric and military figure.
+Mohammad Montazeri (محمد منتظری; c.
+1944 – 28 June 1981) was an Iranian cleric and military figure who is the eldest son of former Iranian deputy supreme leader Hussein-Ali Montazeri.
 He was one of the founding members and early chiefs of the Islamic Revolutionary Guard Corps.
 Montazeri was assassinated in a bombing in Tehran on 28 June 1981.

 Early life and education

 Born in Najafabad in 1944, Montazeri was the oldest son of Grand Ayatollah Hossein Ali Montazeri.
 He had two brothers and two sisters.

 In 1963, Montazeri attended religious seminars in Qom together with his long-term confidant, Mehdi Hashemi, and Mehdi's brother, Hadi Hashemi, who would be the future husband of Montazeri's sister.